“During chaos, opportunity awaits”

 And, the store still looks the same; 40+ years later.

 Sears and Kmart are having a tough go of things.
-Even CEO Eddie Lampert has admitted things do not look good for the American shopping icon that spearheaded shopping by mail before Jeff Bezos and his Amazon was even a doodle on paper.
+Even CEO Eddie Lampert has admitted things do not look good for the American shopping icon that spearheaded shopping by mail long before Jeff Bezos and his precious Amazon was even a doodle on paper.

 These days, the American shoppers have drifted off to shinier stores and outdoor shopping venues.
 Immense competition from newer and more nimble vendors has left Sears management scratching their heads as they try and respond to a fickle consumer.
 The Sear’s stores are empty, devoid of customers, and sometimes even of their staff.